Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

 **AWS Environment Prerequisites**

-For this tutorial, I'll assume that you want to leverage SNS and SQS.
+For this tutorial, I'll assume that you do want to leverage SNS and SQS.
 If not, ignore the bits about them and be sure to remove references to them from the script.
+Here we go, step by step:

 1. Create a new SNS topic.
 I called mine "AutoSnap_SNS_Log".
 2. I'm not sure if this is a bug or what, but I had to allow "Everybody" access to my SNS topic.